zpnoob/tp/docs/UserGuide.md

 * `PRIORITY` must be one of: `NONE`, `LOW`, `MEDIUM`, `HIGH` (case-insensitive)
 * If priority is not specified, it defaults to `NONE`
+* Email, address and priority fields are optional, only name and phone fields are required when adding a new contact

 <box type="tip" seamless>